Riccardo Gagliolo: Club career

 Gagliolo made his senior debuts with Andora Calcio in the Eccellenza Liguria.
 In summer 2010, he joined Sanremese.
 In November 2011, he moved to Pro Imperia in Serie D.

 In the summer of 2012, Gagliolo joined Carpi after a trial.
 On 3 July 2013, he signed a new deal with the club extending until 2017.

 On 24 August 2013, Gagliolo made his Serie B debut, starting in a 1–0 loss at Ternana; he scored his first goal on 29 December, the only goal of the game in a home win over Juve Stabia.

 On 24 July 2022, Gagliolo moved to Reggina on a multi-year contract.

 International career

 Gagliolo's mother was Swedish.
 He has a Swedish passport and has expressed a wish to play for the Sweden national team, specifically with Zlatan Ibrahimović.
-On 2 October 2019, Gagliolo was called up to Sweden's UEFA Euro 2020 qualifying games against Malta and Spain.
+On 2 October 2019, Gagliolo was first called up to Sweden's UEFA Euro 2020 qualifying games against Malta and Spain.
 Gagliolo made his international debut starting and playing the full game for Sweden in a 3–0 win against the Faroe Islands in the last game of the Euro 2020 qualifying stage.